linode/docs/docs/applications/puppet/install-and-configure-puppet.md

         puppet apply init.pp

-13. Log out as `root` and log in to the Puppet master as your new superuser.
+13. Log out as `root` and log in to the Puppet master as your new user.
 The rest of this guide will be run by this user.

 ### Edit SSH Settings